 Treatment of lymphedema depends on the severity.
-For example, treatment of severe lymphedema consists of one to two hours of daily treatment for about a month.
+For example, treatment of severe lymphedema consists of 1 to 2 hours of daily treatment for about a month.
 A lymphatic-trained therapist performs a specific form of light massage (known as manual lymphatic drainage) and wraps the area with compression bandages.
 The patient also receives physical therapy.
 Education on skin and nail care also is included.
 Phelps Health has therapists on staff who are trained in the area of lymphedema.

-Treatment for lymphedema will depend on its cause; whether it is lymphatic damage because of treatment or infection, or existing medical conditions you may have, such as fragile skin, or heart and vascular problems.
+Treatment for lymphedema will depend on its cause.
+In some cases, lymphatic damage is due to treatment or infection.
+Lymphedema also can be caused by existing medical conditions, such as fragile skin, or heart and vascular problems.
 Consult with your doctor before using any of the treatments mentioned below.

-Treatment may include:
+Treatment may include the following: